dmbarbour/glas/docs/GlasDesign.md

 By default, Glas does lightweight static arity checkss, but there is no sophisticated type system built-in.
 Language modules can introduce their own type system, type annotations, and safety analyses.
 Thus, the type system is effectively user-defined.

 Glas should work very well with gradual types.
 Access to program definitions as data enables type checks to be performed post-hoc, e.g. via assertions in a later module, without invasive modification of existing modules to add annotations.
 It is also feasible to overlay several type systems, with independent analyses.
 Memoization and stowage can mitigate redundant checks.

-### Graph Based Data

-I rejected general graphs as the basic data structure for Glas because trees are more simple and adequate for most use-cases.
-However, I think it's still a good idea to develop some language modules around the observation and manipulation of abstract graphs.
-We could implement and eventually accelerate these languages.

 ### Program Search